amber-king/portfolio-project2-frontend/README.md

 ### This application is meant to allow user to discovery and edit different types of rocks.
 The user will be able to see:

-- user will be able to see a list of rocks including the following data ⤵️
+- a list of rocks including the following data ⤵️
   <br>
   🪨 rock name
   <br>